lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     relay_one.set('0')
     sleep(2)

-These are a few examples on how to use the RelayCape and am335x supported BeagleBone Black SBC.
+These are a few examples on how to use the Relay Cape and am335x supported BeagleBone Black SBC.